Professor Ingo Cornils

 My module German Utopian Thought in Fiction and Film achieved 100% student satisfaction and was praised by external examiners: "A new final year module, German Utopian Thought, covers an exciting variety of primary material.
 This module inspired students to some fine performances and written work in the target language was well supported as part of the module structure."
 I was shortlisted for the Leeds University Union Partnership Awards.

 I am interested in supervising suitably qualified candidates who want to pursue research in the area of utopian thought, be it political, romantic or fantastic.
-My particular expertise is in the literary representation of the German Student Movement, the history of German Science Fiction from Kurd Lawitz to Andreas Eschbach and Martin Burckhardt, and the works and influence of Hermann Hesse.
+My particular expertise is in the German Student Movement (“1968”), German Science Fiction from Kurd Lasswitz to Andreas Eschbach, and the works and influence of Hermann Hesse.

 Currently, I am working with the following PhD candidates: